Tyke (elephant)

-Tyke (1973 – August 20, 1994) was a female African bush elephant from Mozambique who performed with Circus International of Honolulu, Hawaii.
-On August 20, 1994, during a performance at the Neal Blaisdell Center, she killed her trainer, Allen Campbell, and seriously injured her groomer, Dallas Beckwith.
+Tyke (c.
+1973 – August 20, 1994) was a female African bush elephant from Mozambique who performed with Circus International of Honolulu, Hawaii.
+On August 20, 1994, during a performance at the Neal S. Blaisdell Center, she killed her trainer, Allen Campbell, and seriously injured her groomer, Dallas Beckwith.
 Tyke then ran from the arena and through the streets of the Kakaʻako central business district for more than thirty minutes.
 Unable to calm the elephant, local police opened fire on the animal, who collapsed from the wounds and died.
 While the majority of the attack in the arena was recorded on home video by several spectators, additional professional video footage captured the attack on local publicist Steve Hirano and the shooting of Tyke herself (both of which took place outside of the arena).

 Background

 A circus elephant going out of control of their circus was not unprecedented.
 On February 1, 1992, at the Great American Circus in Palm Bay, Florida, a female elephant, known as Janet or Janet Kelly (born 1965), went out of control while giving a ride to a mother, her two children and three other children.
 The elephant stampeded through the circus grounds outside before being shot to death by police.